-Day after Christmas, me and my Betrothed had lunch at Las Casas Manila.
+Day after Christmas, my Betrothed and I had lunch at Las Casas Manila by Margarita Forés.
 This reservation-only place recently opened a resort at Roosevelt Ave., Quezon City (not Manila), which is quite close to my Betrothed’s home.
 From its name, it’s easy to assume that it’s some sort of Spanish place.
 This was easily confirmed after seeing their small but fanciful menu.
-Also, since one of my Betrothed’s friends touted visiting here, we had our expectations set quite high.
+Also, Margarita Forés was apparently named Asia’s best female chef in 2016 who owns Cibo, which we had the chance to try before; we know that the food there is good albeit expensive.
+Finally, since one of my Betrothed’s friends touted visiting here, we had our expectations set quite high.

-Me, my Betrothed, and some friends ate dinner at Naan a few weeks before Christmas on the day my Betrothed and I ate at Mendokoro Ramenba.
+My Betrothed and I along with some friends ate dinner at Naan a few weeks before Christmas on the day my Betrothed and I ate at Mendokoro Ramenba.
 It’s quite rare for us to eat at an Indian restaurant, which this place was.
 Our friends have already eaten here before with positive feedback, so we went in with relatively high expectations.

 Beloved and I stayed at Makati a week ago because of some work-related Christmas celebrations.
 Since it’s a rare occasion that we’re staying in Makati, we decided to eat at Mendokoro Ramenba.
 This Metro-famous ramen place is often talked about with its long queues in its somewhat not-as-accessible location in Salcedo Village, Makati.
 There’s also the couple of scandals the venue is involved in related to celebrity patrons.